Legal Foundations: A new way of thinking

 - A common framework and vocabulary for all classes increases learning and enhances upper-level courses and later experiences

-- Supportive Office of Academic Excellence prepares you to succeed in your course work and on the bar exam
+- The support of the Office of Academic Excellence prepares you to succeed in your course work and on the bar exam

 First-year Legal Foundations courses*